ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 7. In the **Optional settings** window, select the drop-down arrow to the right of **Roles.**
 8. In the **Roles** section, select **Admin center access**.
 By doing so, the most commonly used Microsoft 365 administrator roles are enabled below this option.

-	**Note:** All of the admin roles will be displayed if you select **Show all by category**.
+	**Note:** All the admin roles will be displayed if you select **Show all by category**.
 For Holly, you do not need to view all the admin roles by category, since Holly will be assigned the Global admin role that appears in the list of most commonly used roles.

 9. Select **Global admin** and then select **Next**.